DHTMLX/docs-suite/docs/grid/usage.md

 ### Filtering data

 You can filter grid data by the specified criteria with the help of the `filter()` method of [DataCollection](data_collection.md).
-The method takes as a parameter an object with the properties described below:
+The method takes two parameters:

 <table>
     <tbody>